openjdk/crac/src/java.base/share/man/java.md

 :   Restores an image created by `-XX:CRaCCheckpointTo`.

 `-XX:CRaCMinPid=`*value*
 :   A desired minimal PID value for checkpointed process.
-Used by the launcher,
+Applied by the launcher,
     only on POSIX-like platforms.

 `-XX:ErrorFile=`*filename*